 Systems change has been attracting the attention of those in the social sector who want to deal with the root causes of problems.
 This guide has been produced to plug a gap in the systems change literature—providing accessible material and recommendations for action.

 Applied well, theory of change can support charities and funders to take a systemic approach to their work.
 This report identifies five common pitfalls when using theory of change, and walks through five rules that will help organisations to use the approach to tackle complex problems.

 The hard reality of system interdependence is being brought directly into our homes and news feeds.
 What lessons will we learn?
 What changes will it bring?
 Now is the time to bring systems change out of the clouds and into the mainstream.

 'Charities and funders don’t need to become experts in theory of change and systems change to benefit from them.'
-A week after we launched our new guide to theory of change for systems change, one of it's authors, Katie Boswell reflects on the process the team went through to create it, and what they learned about thinking big in pursuit of change.
+A week after we launched our new guide to theory of change for systems change, one of it's authors, Katie Boswell reflects on the process the team went through to create it..

 Julian Corner Chief Executive of the Lankelly Chase Foundation argues that as change rarely comes in the form we expect, our strategies to achieve it should be just as flexible.